DaleOrders/AWS-Study-Notes/README.md

 which is able to perform this style of connection.

-The load balancer is configured for TCP, it can see the source or destinations, but it never touches the encrypted connection.
+The load balancer is configured for TCP, it can see the source or destinations, but it never touches the encrypted connection (client to instance).
 The certificate never needs to be seen by AWS.

 Negative is you don't get any load balancing based on the HTTP part